Cambridge University Botanic Garden

 Visitors are also invited to relax in the Garden Café and Terrace and browse in the Garden shop.

-For further information including admission charges, accessibility and what's on/annual events/festivals, visit www.botanic.cam.ac.uk
+For further information including admission charges, accessibility and what’s on, including annual events and festivals, visit www.botanic.cam.ac.uk

 Cambridge University Botanic Garden, 1 Brookside, Cambridge CB2 1JE,